alexk99/the_router/conf_options.md

 #### therouter_install_subsc_route

-Value 1 of this attributes instructs TheRouter to intstall subscriber ipv4 address /32 prefix into the main routing table.
+Value 1 of this attribute instructs TheRouter to intstall subscriber ipv4 address /32 prefix into the main routing table.

 #### therouter_subsc_static_arp

-Value 1 of this attributes instructs TheRouter to intstall the static arp record for L2 subscriber.
+Value 1 of this attribute instructs TheRouter to intstall the static arp record for L2 subscriber.

+#### therouter_subsc_proxy_arp

+The attribute with value 1 instructs TheRouter to enable proxy arp on dynamic VIF (subscriber per customer).

+Note that to enable proxy arp for L2 subscribers the proxy arp flag should be used in VIF configuration command when the L2 subscriber's parent interface is created.

 #### therouter_pbr